Mapping the DeFi crime landscape: an evidence-based picture: Results

 \subsection{CeFi vs. DeFi Estimates}

 As explained in the section above, we identified that some crime events involved centralized finance (CeFi) actors ($N=\text{\NCeFi/}$), like centralized cryptoasset exchanges (CEX) that allow the flexible trading of both fiat and cryptoassets through a centralized governance system~\cite{qin_cefi_2021}.
 This finding is interesting as it shows the size and scope of DeFi crimes in comparison to CeFi, Figure~\ref{fig:CeFi_DeFi} illustrates the non-negligible role of CeFi in terms of financial damages related to cryptoassets.
 In fact, fewer events involved a CeFi actor, but they accounted for almost twice the financial damages as events involving a DeFi actor.
 One possible explanation is that high-scale fraud events, like Ponzi schemes and embezzlement, were mostly observed in the CeFi scene.
 Indeed, Ponzi schemes amounted to \NCeFiPonzi/ in stolen funds alone, and embezzlement schemes amounted to \NCeFiEmbezzlement/ in our dataset.
-CeFi events are not included in further results and analyses, as the framework we developed is ultimately used to map events onto a DeFi-specific technical stack.
+However, it is important to note that the data collection process focused specifically on compiling a comprehensive dataset of DeFi crime events, rather than CeFi crime events.
+As a result, there are likely additional crime events targeting the CeFi industry that are not captured in this dataset.
+Consequently, these figures highlight the significantly higher financial losses in the CeFi sector compared to DeFi.
+Note that CeFi events are not included in further results and analyses, as the framework we developed is ultimately used to map events onto a DeFi-specific technical stack.